 If you need to go to the doctor because something is wrong, you assume (or at a minimum hope) that they will do everything in their power to help you and will begin by collecting all of the facts about you, your medical history, and your symptoms.
-Since doctors aren’t perfect, as any Texas medical malpractice lawyer will tell you, they make errors and misdiagnose illnesses.
+Since doctors aren’t perfect, they sometimes make errors and misdiagnose illnesses.
 What happens when that mistake is the result of a personal bias the doctor holds that bars them from seeing the bigger picture?

 The two major doctor biases patients may face when they go for a visit pertain to gender and race.
 Women are more likely to be misdiagnosed as their symptoms may manifest differently than they would in a male’s case.
 As such, women may be told their fine when they know for a fact that something is wrong.
 If you feel that something is wrong and you believe your doctor is missing something, immediately contact a different doctor to get a second opinion and then contact our offices to speak to a Texas medical malpractice lawyer.